-The statutory age for retirement is 65 years old, with a minimum of 15 years of registered and paid contributions to social security.
+The statutory age for retirement is 65 years old - although it is expectable to raise to 66 years old in 2014 - with a minimum of 15 years of registered and paid contributions to social security.

 However, employees may require the retirement with, at least, 55 years old, but the amount of the retirement pension shall be reduced per each month of anticipation.

-As a general rule, the beneficiary may cumulate the retirement pension with income resultant from the performance of a professional activity.
+As a general rule, the beneficiary may cumulate the retirement pension (except in the case of anticipated retirement) with income resultant from the performance of a professional activity.